 One year later, in 2011 two events took place to shape the future of RMJJ.
 Anderson, a professor at JCSU, was brought on board as Executive Director.

 Second, RMJJ hosted a ground-breaking symposium that examined disproportionality and disparities in the child welfare and juvenile justice system.

 Over three-hundred judges and elected officials, court administrators, attorneys, child welfare experts, social workers, law enforcement officers, juvenile court counselors, child advocates, faith-based leaders, small business owners, and non-profit representatives attended.

 This symposium, or RMJJ workshop, is what Anderson calls “The entry to RMJJ—once you go through it you can become involved.”

 The Work of a Lifetime

-In our conversation with Anderson we asked if he ever felt overwhelmed.
-He shared that when the protests broke out after the killing of George Floyd, he had trouble sleeping, so he got up and downloaded 3-4 pages about his journey.
+In our conversation with Anderson, we asked if he ever felt overwhelmed.
+He shared that when the protests broke out after the killing of George Floyd, he had trouble sleeping, so he got up and wrote 3-4 pages about his journey.
 When he shared it with his wife, she cried, saying, “I didn’t realize you were carrying that.”

-But when asked if he’s discouraged, he said “No. I’m hopeful about great things to come, and I owe a debt of gratitude to those who’ve come before me.
-I am looking at what I can do for my grandkids and great grandkids.
-I believe using ‘I’ statements.
+But when asked if he’s discouraged, he said, “No. I’m hopeful about great things to come, and I owe a debt of gratitude to those who’ve come before me.
+I am looking at what I can do for my grandkids and great-grandkids.
+I believe in using ‘I’ statements.

 When I say what other people need to do it becomes a distraction.”